 How Do You Keep an Agama?

 A social lizard, the Agama needs to be kept in groups of three or more.
-It requires plenty of space to crawl, explore, and roam.
+The recommended composition is a male and two females housed together.
+They require plenty of space to crawl, explore, and roam.
 To house a trio, you’ll need to buy a tank that is at least 48 x 48 x 24 inches.
 However, the more space you can provide the better.
 If you’re looking for a pet that won’t consume large amounts of space, the Agama is not right for you.

 In addition to a spacious containment, the Agama requires the proper heat and humidity levels.
 High UVB ray lights, a basking light, a heat mat, and a 10% desert lamp are all essential for an Agama’s health and happiness.
-Ambient temperatures ranging between 80 and 89 degrees F are essential for this reptile’s wellbeing.
+The temperature requirement for Agamas are 80 to 85 °F (26.7 – 29.4 °C) during the day and 74 to 78 °F (23.3 – 25.6 ° C) at night.
+The basking area should stay at 95 °F (35 °C).
+Humidity levels are important for Agamas and should stay between 40 and 60%.

 Is the Agama Easy to Handle?

 Young Agamas can be quite jumpy when first being handled.
-However, with time and effort, this lizard will quickly warm up to you and allow you to gently hold it.
+However, with time and effort, this lizard will quickly warm up to you and allow you to gently hold them.
 The Agama doesn’t like to be over-handled.
-If it is stressed, the Agama will close its eyes to block you out and pretend you’re not there.
+If stressed, Agamas will close their eyes to block you out and pretend you’re not there.
 Limited handling is recommended for this reptile.
 If you’re looking for a lizard that you can regularly interact with, the Agama may not be best-suited for you.

 - Related Read: Toad-Headed Agama